tdmalone/travis-logs-to-papertrail/README.md

 You can get your Papertrail details from [the bar at the top of this page](https://papertrailapp.com/systems/setup), and your Travis API token from the top left of [your profile](https://travis-ci.org/profile/) (if you're using Travis Pro, make sure you get your token from [your travis-ci.com profile](https://travis-ci.com/profile/)).

 The final `CI` variable above is optional, but recommended.
-If set (which it is [by default on Travis CI](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables), for instance), it will cause errors to be _thrown_ rather than returned as an [API Gateway style response](https://docs.aws.amazon.com/apigateway/latest/developerguide/handle-errors-in-lambda-integration.html).
-If not set, tests will still 'pass', as errors will be mapped to a HTTP status code rather than thrown.
+If set (which it is [by default on Travis CI](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables), for instance), it will 1) cause errors to be _thrown_ rather than returned as an [API Gateway style response](https://docs.aws.amazon.com/apigateway/latest/developerguide/handle-errors-in-lambda-integration.html), and 2) only log the final line of the test job rather than all 500-odd lines.

 ## TODO